 Real-time telemetry data and revenue-quality meter data shall be submitted for each Aggregation.
-Real-time telemetry for DER Aggregations shall consist of four parts: (i) Energy injections, (ii) Energy withdrawals by Withdrawal Eligible Generators, (iii) Demand Reductions, and (iv) the sum of (i), (ii) and (iii).
+Real-time telemetry for DER Aggregations shall consist of three-four parts: (i) the net of Energy injections, (ii) -and Energy withdrawals by Withdrawal Eligible Generators, (iii) Demand Reductions, and (iiiiv) the sum of both-(i), (ii) and (iii).
 Revenue-quality meter data for each DER Aggregation shall consist of three parts: (i) Energy injections; (ii) Energy withdrawals by Withdrawal-Eligible Generators; and (iii) Demand Reductions.
 Aggregations of other Resource types shall submit meter data in accordance with Services Tariff Section 13 and the ISO Procedures.